 If you are eligible to donate, we will:

-- Clean your arm with an antiseptic.
-Tell us if you have any skin allergies. - Use a new, sterile, disposable needle to collect your blood.
+- · Clean your arm with an antiseptic (Tell us if you have any skin allergies). - Use a sterile needle and tubing set to collect your blood.
+We NEVER reuse a needle or tubing set.